-Matson’s Safety, Quality, Environment, & Security Department works to ensure the safety and security of its employees, the environment, its cargo and its terminals.
+Matson’s Safety, Quality, Environment, and Security Department works to ensure the safety and security of its employees, the environment, its cargo and its terminals.
 Matson manages continuous compliance and improvement through ISO and International Safety Management (ISM) programs, including the ISM Safety, Quality and Environmental Management (SQE) program, employee training, and performance tracking.
 Key environmental programs cover air pollution and climate change, water quality, and solid waste.

 Realizing the importance of documented procedures and clear policies relating to safety and environmental management, Matson keeps its vessels and offices certified to the requirements of: